Ready to apply

 - Contact information for your organization’s executive officer

-Once you create your account, you’ll see your account dashboard on screen every time you log in.
+You’ll see your account Dashboard on screen every time you log in.
 From the dashboard, you can:

 - Edit your contact information;

 - Begin the application process;

 - Access application drafts and submitted applications; and

 - View details and complete the report process for grant awards

 Please note that a user account can only be connected to one organization at a time.
 Access the “Organization History” section to view all registered users for your organization and confirm correct contacts.
 Please contact us if you need assistance editing your information.